mozilla-services/docs/source/aitc/lifeofanapp.rst

 their devices.
 However, if an app is uninstalled on all of the user's devices the "hidden" flag in the app object on the storage server will be set to true.

-All other app states will be device-specific and stored seperately via the Device API (TBD).
+All other app states will be device-specific and stored separately via the Device API (TBD).

 Acquired vs. Installed